DocNow/docnow/README.md

 discover what resources related to a particular event or topic are in need of archiving.
 [Appraisal] is an umbrella term for the many processes by which archivists identify records of enduring value for preservation in an archive.
-DocNow is an appraisal tool for the social web.
+DocNow is an appraisal tool for the social web that uses Twitter.

 DocNow allows archivists to tap into conversations in Twitter to help them discover what web resources are in need of archiving.
-Its goal is to help ensure ethical practices in web archiving by building conversations between archivists and the communities they are documenting.
+It also connects archivists with content creators in order to make the process of archving web content more collaborative and consentful.
+The goal of DocNow is to help ensure ethical practices in web archiving by building conversations between archivists and the communities they are documenting.